MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ### PATH variable not set

+The most common cause of this problem is that the active terminal window has not been restarted after installation.
 Close and reopen any active terminal window.
-This should fix the problem.

 ### Proxy blocks connection